RiversideRocks/ScraypiDocs/docs/index.md

 ## Ratelimiting

 There is not ratelimiting at the moment.
 However, responses are cached for 60 seconds.
+To see if your request has been ratelimited, check the `X-Cache` header.
+If it read "MISS", it has bypassed the cache.
+If it reads "HIT", it has temporary hit our cache server.
 If you have a use case that needs this value lowered, please contact us.

 ## Donations